-Earlier - forming continental crust
+Earlier - forming continental crust and Antarctica

 A moderately large impact struck the Earth near where Japan is today.

-The collision of a Mars-size planetesimal ejected material that coalesced to form the Moon, according to current mainstream thinking.
-In this reconstruction, the impact also struck the northern portion of Antar, splitting it and sending the pieces skimming across the basaltic crust.
-The pulling away of the largest piece, which became East Antarctica, left an extension that became Alaska and the Chukchi Peninsula following the Shock Dynamics impact (see Alaska view).
-The collision likely gave Earth its 23.45 degree tilt.
+In this reconstruction, I speculate that the impact also struck the northern portion of Antar, splitting it and sending the pieces skimming across the basaltic crust.
+The pulling away of the largest piece, which became East Antarctica, left behind an extension (or peninsula) that became Alaska and the Chukchi Peninsula following the Shock Dynamics impact (see Alaska view).

 The high cliffs that run along the left edge of East Antarctica in the image below are an unusual mountain range.
-These Transantarctic Mountains were not formed by lateral compression but by curling up.13 It suggests that East Antarctica was formerly part of a larger whole that was clipped along the line of the mountains, as proposed in this scenario.
+These Transantarctic Mountains were not formed by lateral compression but by curling up.14 It suggests that East Antarctica was formerly part of a larger whole that was clipped along the line of the mountains, as proposed in this scenario.
 Also, the big difference in thickness between West (25 km) and East (40 km) Antarctica12, clearly apparent in this image, suggests that they did not originate together but were brought together.

 At the center of East Antarctica are the Gamburtsev Subglacial Mountains (GSM).
 In a study using seismic tomography, "no evidence is found for a significant thermal anomaly beneath the GSM, precluding the existence of a Cenozoic hotspot".
 The data "indicate little change in lithospheric thickness beneath the GSM and surrounding regions."
 In the opinion of the researchers, "uplift is attributed to one or more Proterozoic compressional orogenic events".
 "For example, the Petermann Range in central Australia represents the remnants of a... compressional intraplate orogeny".4 In other words, a strong compressive force in ancient times raised the mountains in central Antarctica, similar to what happened to Australia.
 Presentation 6 shows how the Shock Dynamics meteorite impact formed the Petermann Range and the Bight in Australia.
 In the same way, the impact of the planetesimal on Antar formed the Gamburtsev Subglacial Mountains.